ronik-design/react-drive-in/README.md

 ![Git release](http://img.shields.io/github/release/ronik-design/react-drive-in.svg?style=flat)

 A wicked awesome replacement for BigVideo.js that is lighter with fewer dependencies.
+It _does not_ use jQuery, video.js, or any other large libraries.
+Only X.Xk minified and gzipped.

 ## Install